valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 As you can see the structure contains the page at which the object is located in the swap file, the number of pages used, and the last access time of the object (this is very useful for the algorithm that select what object is a good candidate for swapping, as we want to transfer on disk objects that are rarely accessed).

-As you can see, while all the other fields are using unused bytes in the old Redis Object structure (we had some free bit due to natural memory alignment concerns), the _vm_ field is new, and indeed uses additional memory.
+As you can see, while all the other fields are using unused bytes in the old Valkey Object structure (we had some free bit due to natural memory alignment concerns), the _vm_ field is new, and indeed uses additional memory.
 Should we pay such a memory cost even when VM is disabled?
 No!
-This is the code to create a new Redis Object:
+This is the code to create a new Valkey Object:

     ... some code ...
             if (server.vm_enabled) {